antoniocastro11/antoniocastro11/README.md

 <p align="left">
   Hello, there!
 My name is Antonio Castro, but you can call me Castro!

-  I'm a Software Engineering Student at UFMS, working and studying to be a Software Engineer.
+  I'm a Software Engineering Student at UFMS.

-  At the moment, I'm a developer at Razzo and a Project Manager at Mega Júnior.
+  At the moment, I'm a developer and a Project Manager at Mega Júnior.

   Learning TypeScript, JavaScript, NodeJS, NestJS, Vue, and a lot of other languages, frameworks and tools!
   Nice to meet you!